zzehli/study-notes/data-structure-and-algorithm/algorithm.md

 * design index so that the third index is not needed
 * Q: explore KMT solution
 ### 55** Jump Game (DP, Kadane)
-* Initial throughts: this is a dynamic programming question: options at each step are fixed and can be memoized
+* Initial thoughts: this is a dynamic programming question: options at each step are fixed and can be memoized
 ```
 def canJump(self, nums: List[int]) -> bool: